30 Years Ago: Nirvana Shakes Everything Up With ‘In Utero’

 Cobain's deeper, darker lyrics take on the twisted pull of love and sexual violence ("Rape Me") to film ("Frances Farmer Takes Her Revenge on Seattle" was partially inspired by a 1978 biography about the doomed actress).

-While some might argue Nirvana’s MTV Unplugged in New York, recorded on Nov.
-18, 1993, is actually the band’s farewell statement, In Utero was their final album of new material, and in that sense, it was their goodbye to the world.
+Some might argue Nirvana’s MTV Unplugged in New York, recorded in November 1993, is actually the band’s farewell statement.
+In Utero was their final album of new material, however, so in that sense, it was their goodbye to the world.
 Just listen to the final song, "All Apologies."
 Then and now, it signaled an end.